-The Diploma in Clinical Hypnotherapy & Counselling Psychotherapy Course equips students with skills and knowledge to excel as successful hypnotherapists.
+The Diploma in Clinical Hypnotherapy & Counselling Psychotherapy Course equips students with the skills and knowledge to excel as successful hypnotherapists.

 The Insititute of Applied Psychology

 Are you looking for a clinical hypnotherapy course online in Sydney?
-IAP offers a nationally accredited Diploma of Clinical Hypnosis and Strategic Psychotherapy (10791NAT) course.
+IAP offers a nationally accredited Diploma of Clinical Hypnosis and Strategic Psychotherapy course.

-This is another training institute in NSW offering ASCH, AHA and IMDHA approved Diploma of Clinical Hypnotherapy and NLP courses.
+This is another training institute in NSW offering ASCH, AHA and IMDHA-approved Diploma of Clinical Hypnotherapy and NLP courses.

 Delivered as supervised in-person training, students obtain extensive hands-on training on the hypnotherapy tools and techniques and develop customer-service skills.
-They also learn how to design personalized therapy programs to suit the need of individual clients.
+They also learn how to design personalised therapy programs to suit the need of individual clients.